 Finch is reluctant.
 Not only are the people they could save a mere drop in the ocean, of no practical difference to the world situation but overall their efforts have caused more deaths than lives saved (yeah, but never mind the width, feel the quality).
 Root is angry with him: this is a War.
 Reese visits Carl Elias, discovers that midnight is the biggest heroin shipment in America, a quarterly event, run by the Brotherhood and its unseen leader, Dominic.
 He wants to hire Elias…

-So, Team Machine can still operate effectively, under their changed circumstances, though the fact they have operated at all puts them t risk: Martine Rousseau is already on the scene…
+So, Team Machine can still operate effectively, under their changed circumstances, though the fact they have operated at all puts them at risk: Martine Rousseau is already on the scene…

-But there has been major advance already.
+But there has been a major advance already.
 Finch has acquired a Network that can enable them to talk freely.
-Riley’s got a promotion to the Homicide Task Force at the eighth.
+Riley’s got a promotion to the Homicide Task Force at the Eighth.
 He’s going to be partnering Detective Fusco.
-There’s a delicate moment as he pauses before taking is assigned desk, the one that used to be used by Detective Carter.
-Shaw gets linked up with a small team of crooks, for whom she becomes their wheelman keeping her from going stir crazy.
-And Root points out a message from the Machine to Harold that he didn’t even know had been sent. it leads him to a book about old, underground tunnels, one of which he and Bear locate what he sees is… reserved for next week.
+There’s a delicate moment as he pauses before taking his assigned desk, the one that used to be used by Detective Carter.
+Shaw gets linked up with a small team of crooks, for whom she becomes their wheelman, keeping her from going stir crazy.
+And Root points out a message from the Machine to Harold that he didn’t even know had been sent.
+It leads him to a book about old, underground tunnels, one of which he and Bear locate.
+What he sees is… reserved for next week.

 The only other time thus far that I have featured a Pete Atkin track was from his relaunched career, that began, in effect, in 1998.
 Since the Monyash Folk Festival that established the existence of a still loyal audience, eager to hear more music from Pete, and more words from Clive James, there have been four new collections, of music written but never released in the Seventies, and music newly written in that so welcome revival.